preelshh/PINNModel/README.md

 ## Background

 The glucose-insulin system is well-described by a set of coupled ODEs (the Hovorka model / Bergman minimal model family).
-The UVA/Padova simulator is the FDA-accepted gold standard for in silico T1D trials — it generates realistic virtual patient data across meal scenarios and insulin regimens.
+The UVA/Padova simulator is the FDA-accepted gold standard for in silico T1D trials.
+It generates realistic virtual patient data across meal scenarios and insulin regimens.

 PINNs embed these dynamics as soft constraints via a physics residual loss term, penalizing predictions that violate the ODEs.
 This makes them particularly useful when measured data is sparse or noisy, which is exactly the clinical reality.